grannycart/by-sound-alone_source/dc-manuscript/2_Chapter.md

 "That is how armed ships behave," said Hemi from the control seat.
 "Probably caught a whiff of us at a distance, and they are charging fast into a range where they can quiet down and take a listen; try to acquire the sound of our electric motor on sonar."

 Captain Percy pushed down a primitive urge to run from deep within herself.
 A fresh young sub driver might crank as hard as she could on the throttle to get away from a threat.
 But evolution had moved submarines toward a different escape tactic: slink away silently.
-They were in a very, very slow-speed race: get out of range of the pursuer's sonar, as slowly and quietly as possible.
+They were in a snail's-pace race: get out of range of the pursuer's sonar, as slowly and quietly as possible.

 After a few more minutes of staring at an empty black sea --- seeing nothing and at the same time knowing they were out there --- Percy could no longer stand just relying on Chips' range estimates.
 She lowered the periscope and slipped down the ladder and stepped to the navigation table.
 Chips immediately understood what she was doing, and without saying anything handed Percy a piece of scrap paper on which she had written a list of ranges and bearings for the contact in pencil.